 Helpful Tips:

-• If you would like to reconcile PayPal Bank Account you can use the PayPal reports for this.
+• If you would like to reconcile a PayPal (required for Synder) account, you can use the PayPal reports for this.

-• PayPal Bank Account will not show up under the Banking tab in QuickBooks, this is the correct flow of the app, so no worries.
+• PayPal (required for Synder) account will not show up under the Banking tab in QuickBooks, this is the correct flow of the system, so no worries.

-Now you know why is it important to reconcile your bank statements, and how to properly reconcile accounting.
-Should you have any questions on how to reconcile a bank statement, please contact us via online support chat, phone, or email.
+Now you know why it is important to reconcile your bank statements, and how to properly reconcile accounting.

 Was this article helpful?